Right-Fit Inquiries

 The first step

-Before investing in a redesign, sprint, or larger inquiry system, get a clear view of where your current public path is helping and where it is creating hesitation.
+Before investing in a redesign, sprint, or larger inquiry system, get a clear view of where your current public path is helping, where it is creating friction, and which first fix belongs next.

 How it works